 Is this just a trite story about a quaint British tradition that’s in decline, or is there a serious lesson about team communication and productivity lurking in the leaves at the bottom of your teacup?

-So what effect does this have on team moral and individual effectiveness?
+So what effect does this have on team morale and individual effectiveness?

-Countless studies have show that workers who take proper breaks (i.e. structured, regular and guilt free periods away from the task in hand) are much more productive.
+Countless studies have shown that workers who take proper breaks (i.e. structured, regular and guilt-free periods away from the task in hand) are much more productive.

 The real potential of structured and shared breaks, however, comes from their social value.

-Feeding and watering your guests is at the very heart of human social tradition and the decline of this activity at work is seriously damaging British Industry.
+Feeding and watering your guests is at the very heart of human social tradition and the decline of this activity at work is severely damaging British Industry.

 I work with all kinds of organisations, helping them improve communication and effectiveness.
-Typically they may be experiencing inter-team conflict, poor employee moral and high levels of absenteeism through stress.
+Typically they may be experiencing inter-team conflict, poor employee morale and high levels of absenteeism through stress.

 I share key strategies to help break down barriers to communication and unlock their potential.

 One key lesson I have used for many years to help them develop more effective behaviours is to urge team members to “Make a brew!”
 This has both a literal and metaphorical meaning.

 The formula is simple – the unconditional giving of your time and effort to make a tea has a profound psychological significance.
 It breaks down barriers, opens up conversations and smooths the way for more productive relationships.